 Furniture purchases must go through the Procurement and Contracting Office.
 The Arizona Board of Regents entered a Tri-University furniture contract that mandates all furniture purchases meet established quality standards and the lowest price.

 Travel Policies and Procedures are located in the FRS Manual, Section 14.
-Two forms usually are associated with employees in travel status - Travel Advance submitted prior to a trip and the Travel Expense Report submitted with original receipts after the trip.
-The Travel Advance can be used as documentation for insurance purposes that travel was approved beforehand and can be used to obtain an advance of up to 100% of anticipated travel expenses.
+Two forms usually are associated with employees in travel status - Travel Advance submitted prior to a trip and the Travel Expense Report submitted with the Travel Expense DV and original receipts after the trip.
+The Travel Advance is used as documentation for insurance purposes that travel was approved beforehand and can be used to obtain an advance of up to 100% of anticipated travel expenses.
 Travel advances are considered liens against wage.
 University policies require that the Travel Expense Report be completed within ten working days after the completion of a trip.
 Failure to comply with this policy could result in payroll deductions for travel advances received.
 All travel documents are sent directly to the Travel Office for approval.

 Below are some tips on Travel-related issues.

-A Check Request may be used to pay for lodging and conference registration fees prior to a trip.
-The Check Request and Travel Advance number should be cross-referenced and both sent to Travel for processing.
+A DV may be used to pay for lodging and conference registration fees prior to a trip.
+The DV and Travel Advance number should be cross-referenced and both sent to Travel for processing.
 This type of payment relieves the traveler from incurring these expenses.

-A DPR (as opposed to a Check Request) is required to pay registration fees for a conference held in Tucson; it should be processed prior to the conference.
+A REQS (as opposed to a DV) is required to pay registration fees for a conference held in Tucson; it should be processed prior to the conference.

 A Travel Advance for a non-employee will require a signed guarantee from an employee to guarantee repayment of the advance in the event the Travel Expense Report is not completed.

 If any meals are included as part of registration fees or airline travel, per diem for those meals should not be claimed.